Stock Market News Today: Unraveling the Mysteries of Profitability

 Sometimes, it’s good to go back to basics to see clearly.
 For instance, money is a device to facilitate cooperation.
 It is based on human memory and the ability to believe that there is such a thing as “the future.”
 When you combine memory and belief, you can get faith and hope.
 The utility of money is founded on faith and hope.

-Historically, Money has proceeded from the utterly tangible and intrinsically useful such as sheep, land and salt, to the symbolic (i.e. you can’t eat it or plant it…gold, silver, jewels) to the abstract/hypothecated (paper money, big stones with holes, seashells) and finally for the first time in history, we have virtual or invisible money (electronic bits in the cyber-ether, ledger entries).
-At each step in the process of virtualization of money, there are dramatically lower transaction costs and dramatically higher probabilities and ease of counterfeiting by either criminals or governments.
+Historically, Money has proceeded from the utterly tangible and intrinsically practical such as sheep, land and salt, to the symbolic (i.e. you can’t eat it or plant it…gold, silver, jewels) to the abstract/hypothecated (paper money, big stones with holes, seashells) and finally for the first time in history, we have virtual or invisible money (electronic bits in the cyber-ether, ledger entries).
+At each step in the process of virtualization of money, there are dramatically lower transaction costs, dramatically higher probabilities, and ease of counterfeiting by either criminals or governments.

 In the first instance, there’s not much use in trying to counterfeit a cow.
 It’s pretty easy to discover that two guys in a cow suit are an udder fraud when there’s no milk coming out.
 So, the trust component of physical property/commodities is high…not much need for faith or currency laws…but transaction costs are also very high.
 At the other extreme, where we are today, money has become so hypothecated – so gaseous that it’s like the barely remaining grin left over as the Cheshire cat disappears – managed by a rat’s nest of rules and regulations to ensure the continued legitimacy of the currency.